 Even if you do qualify for some financial assistance from your council, the quantity and consistency of the care you receive can often leave a lot to be desired and may even be insufficient.

-Should you want more hours, or more consistency of domiciliary care, and certainly if your non property capital exceeds just £23,250 (2018/19), the only option you may have is for your or family to pay for it yourself.
-So how can you afford better quality of care?
-Well much will depend on just how much savings you already have.
+Should you want more hours, or more consistency of domiciliary care and your capital exceeds £23,250 in England or £24,000 in Wales (2022/3), you will probably have to pay for it yourself.
+So how can you afford better quality of care - Well much will depend on just how much savings you already have?

-Should you be fortunate enough to have sufficient savings, one option which many people look at is to purchase an immediate needs care fees funding plan.
+Should you be fortunate enough to have sufficient savings, one option which many people look at is to purchase an immediate needs care fees funding plan or annuity.

-If, however, you don't already have sufficient money to buy a care fees annuity, or even buy the care you need, providing you are a homeowner you could consider releasing some equity from your home to provide the necessary funds.
-To find out more information about equity release visit equity release.
+If, however, you no longer have sufficient money to continue paying for care or to buy a care fees annuity, providing you are a homeowner, you may be able to consider releasing some equity from your home to provide the necessary funds.

 Head Office Address: